Fonta1n3/Plasma/Readme.md

 ⚠️ Plasma is in beta!
 It requires Core Lightning v23.08.1.

 ## Features
-- LNSocket/LNLink for connecting to your node
+- LNSocket/LNLink for connecting to your node.
+- Export LNLink for sharing your node (can be used with fine grained runes).
 - Bolt12 send/receive
 - Bolt11 send/receive
 - Taproot addresses for onchain deposits